deeplearning4j/deeplearning4j/spark-fast-native-binaries.md

 layout: default
 ---

-# Speeding Up Spark With Native Binaries
+# How to Speed Up Spark With Native Binaries and OpenBlas

 [Spark](https://spark.apache.org/downloads.html) is a distributed form of MapReduce.
 It ranked as the Apache Foundation's most popular open-source project last year.
 It's supposed to be fast, but because of some licensing issues, it doesn't run fast out of the box.